engtavares/TBS1000B/README.md

 # TBS1000B
-data acquisition using USB in instrument Control toolbox for TBS1000B oscilloscope family
+This project aims to acquire data using VISA through USB in MATLAB.
+For TBS1000B/2000B oscilloscope family.